davewatson91/esphome-devices/src/docs/devices/Deta-6294HA/index.md

 ---
 title: DETA Outdoor Double Powerpoint (6294HA)
-date-published: 2023-04-10
+date-published: 2023-10-10
 type: plug
 standard: au
-board: esp8266
+board: bk72xx
 ---

 ## General Notes

-The [DETA Outdoor Double Powerpoint](https://www.bunnings.com.au/deta-grid-connect-smart-outdoor-double-powerpoint_p0172781) is supplied with a WB2S module that requires replacing with a ESP-02S or equivalent module.
+The [DETA Outdoor Double Powerpoint](https://www.bunnings.com.au/deta-grid-connect-smart-outdoor-double-powerpoint_p0172781) is supplied with a WB2S module.
+There are now two methods to make this device compatible with ESPHome:

+1. **Use [Cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter) to flash the device.**
+2. **Swap out the chip with a compatible one.**

+*ESPHome is now natively compatible with BK72XX chips, by using Cloudcutter, you can flash these OTA.*

 Power measuring uses a HLW8032, CSE7766 compatible protocol at 4800 baud.
-As RX pin is used, you must program the device before installing module.
+As the RX pin is used, you must program the device before installing the module.

 ## GPIO Pinout

+### ESP Based
 | Pin    | Function                  |
 | ------ | ------------------------- |
 | GPIO03 | RX for CSE7766            |